SUPPORTING YOUR GARDENING JOURNEY

 Eric is an English teacher by training with a long love of hiking and camping.
 Initially a reluctant gardener, he became impressed when a little cultivation in the yard brought stunning flowers and a lot less lawn to mow!
 His love for natives was cemented, however, after seeing striped caterpillars chomping away on milkweed, tucking themselves into gorgeous emerald chrysalis, and emerging as stunning Monarch butterflies.
 Now Eric helps in organization and problem solving wherever an extra pair of hands are needed.
 He not only helps with sales, he also handles our infrastructure and equipment.
 Eric knows a little bit about everything within the nursery!

-Lauria is a senior biology major at Sweet Briar College whose love for plants was rekindled when she started working at her campus greenhouse, garden, and apiary.
+Lauria recently graduated with her B.S. in Biology from Sweet Briar College.
+During her studies, her love for plants was rekindled when she started working at her campus greenhouse, garden, and apiary.
 Native plants became a particular topic of interest while studying for her beekeeping certificate as identifying the food sources of the campus apiary brought her back to the wildflower meadows.
 A love for native plants was further solidified for Lauria when she spent a semester away at the Smithsonian-Mason School of Conservation where she apprenticed at Seven Bends Nursery.